-Patented by Dr. Momme Andresen in 1891, Rodinal was the first product produced by Agfa and the oldest continuously-produced developer formula in the world.
-Formally manufactured by Agfa, Rodinal was sold to Connect Chemicals (Ratingen, Germany.) in 2008.
+Rodinal black and white film developer was patented by Dr. Momme Andresen in 1891.
+Rodinal was the first product produced by Agfa and the oldest continuously-produced developer formula in the world.
+Formally manufactured by Agfa, it was sold to Connect Chemicals (Ratingen, Germany.) in 2008.

-It has a very long storage life, mine’s is over 2 year’s old and is still producing great negatives.
+It has a very long storage life, mine is over 2 year’s old and is still producing great negatives.

-Rodinal is ususaly suited to low film speeds based on the high acutance properties and the coarse grain this devloper produces.
-A solvent (such as sodium sulfite) can be aded to soften the granularity.
-However I find that Fuji Neopand 1600 and Kodak Tri-X (rated at 16000 iso) also look beautiful.
+It is usually suited to low film speeds based on the high acutance properties and the coarse grain this developer produces.
+A solvent (such as sodium sulfate) can be added to soften the granularity.
+However, I find that films shot at high speed such as Fuji Neopan 1600 and Kodak Tri-X (rated at 16000 iso) look beautiful.

-Rodinal is a must try for anyone development black and white film and a great starting devloper for anyone thinking of developing their own film.
+A must try for anyone interested in black and white film development and a great starting developer for anyone thinking of developing their own film.

-It’s readily avaliable to buy in the UK with an adverage price of £12.
+It’s readily available to buy in the UK with an average price of £12.

 Times & dilutions: http://www.digitaltruth.com/devchart.php?Film=&Developer=Rodinal&mdc=Search